erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

 The next step is to set the values of :math:`q_{R,i-\frac{1}{2}}` and :math:`q_{L,i+\frac{1}{2}}`, which are the right and left state at the edges bounding a computational cell.
 Here, a quartic limiter is employed in order to enforce that the interpolated parabolic profile is monotone.
 The procedure proposed by Miller [2002] is adopted, which slightly differs from the original one proposed in Colella [1984].
 In Miller [2002], this specific procedure is followed by the imposition of another limiter based on a flattening parameter to prevent artificial extrema in the reconstructed values.
-Here in PeleC, the order of imposition of the different limiting procedures is reversed.
+Here in ERF, the order of imposition of the different limiting procedures is reversed.

 First, the edge state values are defined as: